nishkalavallabhi/TMLS2021-Tutorial/slides/TMLS2021Tutorial.md

 - You know something about NLP
 - You perhaps already faced this issue with labeled datasets
-- You don't already know everything about addressing this issue :-)
+- You don't already know everything about addressing this issue :-) (Note: This is not for NLP experts :D )

 NLP: An Overview
 ========================================================